nitinskunigal/SQL-Data-Warehouse-Project/README.md

 The project is structured into **three interconnected phases**, reflecting a full-stack analytics workflow:

-1. **Data Engineering** — Design and implementation of a modern data warehouse using SQL Server and the Medallion Architecture
+1. **Data Engineering** — Design and implementation of a scalable data warehouse using SQL Server and the Medallion Architecture
 2. **Data Analytics** — SQL-based exploratory and advanced analytics to uncover customer, product, and sales insights
 3. **Business Intelligence (BI)** — Visualization and storytelling using Power BI, including KPI dashboards, drillthrough reports, and dynamic filtering